 Cost-of-living adjustments (COLA's) are permitted provided there are sufficient funds in the Experience Account to fund the increase in the retiree reserves.
 The Experience Account is credited with 50% of the excess investment income over the actuarial valuation rate and is debited 50% of the deficit investment income and distributions for COLA's approved by the Board of Trustees as provided by law.

 SUMMARY OF ASSUMPTIONS

-The following assumptions were adopted by the Board of Trustees of The Louisiana State Employees' Retirement System of Louisiana (LASERS) based on the 1981-1986 actuarial experience study with supplemental revision in 1990 and other Board action.
+The following assumptions were adopted by the Board of Trustees of The Louisiana State Employees' Retirement System of Louisiana (LASERS) based on the most recent 1997-2001 actuarial experience study.

 I. General Actuarial Method